Blazing-Blast/Cardgame/Sun.md

 ##### When activated

 Take the allied card in the defensive position of the Gravity Assister's lane.
+It may be exhausted.
-It is now called the `Ammo`
+It is now called the `Ammo`.
 The `Ammo` will now perform a Gravity Assist towards a position of your choice in the opposing lane.

 If there is another card there, it takes `Damage` damage.
 This card is now called the `Target`.

-And, if it survives, the `Target` gets knocked back to any of the empty spaces next to it (`Target`'s' owner's choice).
-If there are no empty spaces, the cards trade blows, until one dies, starting with the `Target`.
+The cards trade blows, until one dies.
+`Target` gets one free hit if it is not exhausted.
+`Target` gets another one if `Ammo` is exhausted.
+After these hits, `Ammo` starts trading blows.

-This exhausts the `Ammo`, and Gravity Assister itself.
+This exhausts the `Ammo`, `Target`, and Gravity Assister itself.
-If `Target` engaged in combat, it is exhaused, too.

 #### Suspiciously Wall-shaped Pillar or Light